BetriuJaume/Deep-Recommenders/README.md

 python preprocessing_main.py
 ```

-This will create 5 different csv files in the data folder.
+This will create 5 different CSV files in the data folder.

 At this point you are now able to train the models.
 To do so run: